drunomics/service-utils/README.md

    This would be the best option, but results in a worse developer experience (DX) while patches are not committed.
-The goal of this package is to make dependency injection almost as quick as calling out to \Drupal::container(), thus adding in a patch every time a dependency is needed is considered too much overhead.
+The goal of this package is to make dependency injection almost as quick as calling out to \Drupal::container(), thus adding in a patch every time a dependency is needed is taking too long and so results in a worse DX.

    The suggested workflow is to quickly add missing traits to this package, so they are immediately available for everyone's use.
 On a regular basis, patches for traits should be filed against upstream projects in order to improve them and deprecate this package in the long term.
-Once those patches landed in new upstream releases, the package can be safely dropped from a project.
+Once those patches landed in new upstream releases, the service-utils usages could be replaced and the package can be safely dropped from a project.

  - Why are there no stable releases?

-   Because every commit can be consider a new stable version.
+   Because every commit can be considered a new stable version.
 It's generally fine to always get the latest version, as every trait works independent on its own and won't be touched again once added.
    Given this library contains only simple, tested traits it's simple to avoid